 *Disclosure: My posts may contain affiliated links.
 This means at no additional cost to you I may earn commission if you click on my link and make a purchase.
 I am not a professional of any kind.
 All information on this site is for entertainment and informational purposes only.
 See the entire privacy, disclosure, and disclaimer policies at https://wp.me/P9VuZT-2e.

 Living in a one bedroom apartment takes some creativity when it comes to decorating for a baby.
 We don’t have an entire room to get creative with (John sleeps in the closet), so small details help it all come together.
-That is where this crib mobile and this Moose Wall Mount become important.
+That is where this crib mobile and a Moose Wall Mount become important.
 I grew up with mounts in the house, so I Ioved the idea of putting one in John’s space.
 Seriously, go check out the wall mount.
 It is a fantastic addition to the mountain/woodland theme.

 When we decided to put our son’s crib into our closest, I wanted to make it into a cozy nook for him.
 Andrew and I decided we wanted to do a mountain theme because, seriously, how cute is a mountain themed nursery for a little boy?
 Just look up mountain themed nursery on Pinterest and your heart will melt from how cute it can be.
 The posts from Project Nursery + Junior and The Homemade Heart were my inspiration.
 You can see in our photos that we started painting a mountain scene on the wall.
 My husband is not quite finished painting yet, but I look forward to seeing it finished.